claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   * Perform impersonation.
   * Perform denial of access to the device, networks or the Internet in general.
   * Destroy the device itself and any information stored in it.
-  * Impersonate by using the victim's online identity as accessed through the device. to publicly post information that can be private or fake.
+  * Impersonate by using the victim's online identity, as accessed through the device, to publicly post information that can be private or fake.

 * Exposing of private information or media: This attack builds on top of other attacks.